Things To Do In Al Fujairah

 What to do in Al Fujairah

-Al Fujairah is a city in the United Arab Emirates located on the southeastern tip of the Arabian Peninsula on the Gulf of Oman.
+Al Fujairah is a city in the UAE located on the southeastern tip of the Arabian Peninsula on the Gulf of Oman.
 It’s home to the Al Maha Desert Resort, a luxury desert resort and one of the Middle East’s most authentic desert experiences.
 It is also the birthplace of Dubai, the modern Dubai, Home to the vibrant Burj Khalifa, the world’s tallest building at 358 meters (1,633 ft) tall.
 Getting Yourself Ready While Dubai is certainly paradise, it’s not possible to visit it without first taking some precautions.
 This includes a comprehensive health and hygiene plan, and covering your family members’ bases in case of emergency.
 Before you leave home for the first time, always ensure that you have at least a basic level of personal protective equipment (PPE) at hand.
 Soap and water will suffice, but latex gloves are always recommended.

 Where to go in Al Fujairah